-Role of the Compensation Committee and Management.
-In addition to its responsibilities to, among other things, review and administer our compensation plans and to maintain oversight in the development of succession plans for certain key executive positions within our senior management, with respect to executive compensation, the Compensation Committee is responsible for reviewing and approving the employment agreements for each of Mr. Lauren and Mr. Farah, which include their salary, bonus and certain other compensation components.
-In determining the long-term incentive component of Mr. Lauren's and Mr. Farah's compensation pursuant to each of their employment agreements, the Compensation Committee considered, among such other factors as it deemed relevant, our performance, shareholder returns, the value of similar incentive awards to executive officers at comparable companies and the awards given to each of Mr. Lauren and Mr. Farah in past years.
-As noted above under "Determination of Compensation for Executives - Market Data," while the Compensation Committee considers market information, the Compensation Committee believes that considerations unique to our Company have a greater impact in setting executive compensation.
-On an annual basis, the Compensation Committee also reviews and approves the corporate performance goals and objectives relevant to the compensation payable to Mr. Lauren and Mr. Farah.
+• Role of the Compensation Committee and Management.
+In addition to its responsibilities to, among other things, review and administer our compensation plans and to maintain oversight in the development of succession plans for certain key executive positions within our senior management, the Compensation Committee is responsible for reviewing and approving the employment agreements for each of our NEOs which include their salary, bonus and certain other compensation components.
+In determining the long-term incentive component of the compensation for each of our NEOs pursuant to each of their employment agreements, as applicable, the Compensation Committee considered, among such other factors as it deemed relevant, our performance, long-term stockholder returns, the value of similar incentive awards to executive officers at comparable companies and the awards given to each of our NEOs in past years.
+As noted above under "Executive Compensation Programs - Determination of Compensation for Executives - Market Data," while the Compensation Committee considers market information, the Compensation Committee believes that considerations unique to our Company have a greater impact in setting executive compensation.
+On an annual basis, the Compensation Committee also reviews and approves the corporate performance goals and objectives relevant to the compensation payable to our NEOs.

-Subject to previously approved applicable contractual obligations, the Compensation Committee also reviews and approves, on an annual basis, the compensation of key members of our senior management, including our other NEOs and reviews and approves the corporate performance goals and objectives relevant to the compensation payable to each of them.
+Subject to previously approved applicable obligations in an officer's employment agreement, the Compensation Committee also reviews and approves, on an annual basis, the compensation of key members of our senior management, and reviews and approves the corporate performance goals and objectives relevant to the compensation payable to each of them.
 In addition, the Compensation Committee regularly reviews the design and structure of our executive compensation programs to ensure that management's interests are closely aligned with stockholders' interests and that the compensation programs are designed to further our strategic priorities.

-Role of Compensation Consultants.
-The Compensation Committee has utilized the services of Exequity LLP ("Exequity"), an independent advisor, to provide guidance in association with significant executive compensation decisions.
-Exequity does not provide other services to the Company or the Company's management.
-In Fiscal 2013, the Compensation Committee continued to engage Exequity to provide these independent advisory services, including in connection with the preparation of Mr. Lauren's new employment agreement, which is discussed in more detail below in "Changes in NEOs' Compensation Arrangements in Fiscal 2013."
-The Compensation Committee retains sole responsibility for engaging any advisor and meets with its advisor, as needed, in the Compensation Committee's sole discretion.
+• Role of Compensation Consultants.
+We engage our compensation consultants to assist in reviewing our overall compensation strategy and total compensation package and to provide input on the competitive market for executive talent, evolving executive and director compensation market practices, program design and regulatory compliance.
+The Compensation Committee retains an independent compensation consulting firm, Steven Hall & Partners ("SHP"), to provide guidance in connection with significant executive compensation decisions.
+The Compensation Committee has the sole authority to retain and terminate the independent compensation consulting firm and approve the firm's fees and other retention terms.
+SHP does not provide other services to the Company or the Company's management.
+In Fiscal 2016, the Compensation Committee engaged SHP to provide these independent advisory services, including those in connection with Mr. Larsson's compensation as reflected in his employment agreement, which is discussed in the "Executive Employment Agreements and Compensatory Arrangements" section below.
+The Compensation Committee meets with its advisor, as needed, in the Compensation Committee's sole discretion.

-Separate from the Compensation Committee's consultant, during Fiscal 2013, our Company's management continued to retain the services of Compensation Advisory Partners, LLC ("CAP"), as its independent compensation consultant.
+Separate from the Compensation Committee's consultant, during Fiscal 2016, our Company's management continued to retain the services of Compensation Advisory Partners, LLC ("CAP"), as its independent compensation consultant.
 CAP's role is to assist management in the development and analysis of executive compensation matters.